junaiderade/springboot_tutorial/springboot_tutorial_notes.md

 - you updated java version
 - instead of clicking play, use dropdown on the LiveApplication.java file and select run java

+## org.postgresql.util.PSQLException: ERROR: relation "users" does not exist
+- you had mispelling in your application.properties

 # Terminal Commands

+## JAR File
+A JAR (Java ARchive) file is a package file format typically used to aggregate many Java class files and associated metadata and resources (text, images, etc.) into one file for distribution.
+These files are archive files that use the ZIP format to bundle and compress the contents.
+JAR files are a fundamental distribution mechanism for Java applications, facilitating the deployment and execution of software written in the Java programming language.

 ## how to update java version
 brew install openjdk@17